3 - Chromosome Variation

 Types of Inversions

-Inversions involve the rearrangement of genes along a single chromosome.
-In essence, a portion of a chromosome has been flipped in the opposite direction.
-An inversion can be thought of as breaking the chromosome in two places, flipping the DNA between the breaks, and sealing the DNA breaks.
-The total amount of genetic material (number of genes) in the chromosome does not change.
-Interestingly, inversions are quite common; about 2% of the human population carry a detectable inversion.
+Inversions involve the rearrangement of structural genes along a single chromosome.
+An inversion can be thought of as breaking the chromosome in two places, flipping the DNA between the break points, and resealing the DNA breaks.
+The total amount of genetic material (i.e., the number of structural genes) along the chromosome is unchanged.
+Interestingly, inversions are quite common; about 2% of the human population carry detectable inversions.

-Most inversions have no phenotypic consequences; however, if one of the chromosome breaks that form an inversion occurs within a gene, then a change in phenotype can occur.
-For example, in type A hemophilia, the breakpoint of an inversion on the X chromosome occurs within the factor VIII gene.
-The Factor VIII protein is required for proper blood clotting, so this inversion produces a nonfunctional protein, leading to a deficiency in clotting (hemophilia).
+Most inversions have no phenotypic consequences; however, if one of the chromosome breaks occurs within a structural gene, then a change in phenotype can occur.
+For example, in type A hemophilia, the breakpoint of an inversion within the X chromosome occurs in the factor VIII gene.
+Since the encoded Factor VIII protein is required for proper blood clotting, this inversion leads to a deficiency in blood clotting (i.e., hemophilia).

-Sometimes the change in the position of a structural gene on a chromosome alters the transcription of the gene or other genes nearby.
-This alteration of gene expression by an inversion is called a position effect.
-In some cases, the position effect can result in the overexpression of proteins that regulate the cell cycle, producing cancer.
+Further, altering the position of a structural gene along a chromosome can alter the function of nearby genes.
+This alteration of gene function by an inversion is called a position effect.
+In some cases, the position effect results in the overexpression of genes that regulate the cell cycle, resulting in cancer.

 3.6_Pericentric_and_Paracentric_Inversions_2.jpg

-Figure 3.6 Pericentric and Paracentric Inversions --- Image created by SL
+Figure 3.6 Pericentric and Paracentric Inversions.
+Pericentric inversions include the centromere, while paracentric inversions do not involve the centromere. --- Image created by SL

 Key Questions